Two-dimensional Yang-Mills theory via integrable probability: Gauge/string duality on a torus

 Using Theorem~\ref{thm:highest_weights_partitions} and expanding the exponential terms up to order $p\geq 1$, we obtain (up to technical details that are developed in \cite{LM}) the following: \begin{theorem} For any $p\geq 1$, and any $t>0$, we have an asymptotic expansion

-The coefficients $(a_k(t))_{k\geq 0}$ do not depend on $p$, and they are explicit functionals of $\mathcal{F}_k(q_t)$ and $\theta(q_t)$. \end{theorem} In a certain sense, which is developed in the forthcoming paper \cite{LMprep}, the asymptotic expansion~\eqref{eq:asympt_exp} can be rewritten as an integral over $\mathcal{R}^2$ with respect to a measure that randomizes the number of generic ramification points and the degree of ramified coverings (respectively using a Poisson measure conditioned to take even values, and a geometric measure), and such that the ramified coverings, conditioned to their degree $n$ and number of (generic) ramification points $2k$, are uniform in the Hurwitz space $\mathcal{H}_1(n,2k)$.
+The coefficients $(a_k(t))_{k\geq 0}$ do not depend on $p$, and they are explicit functionals of $\mathcal{F}_k(q_t)$ and $\theta(q_t)$. \end{theorem} In a certain sense, the asymptotic expansion~\eqref{eq:asympt_exp} can be rewritten as an integral over $\mathcal{R}^2$ with respect to a measure that randomizes the number of generic ramification points and the degree of ramified coverings, and such that the ramified coverings, conditioned to have degree $n$ and number of (generic) ramification points $2k$, are uniform in the Hurwitz space $\mathcal{H}_1(n,2k)$.
 The precise measure (which has infinite mass, hence it cannot be normalized) is

 where the Dirac mass is applied to equivalence classes in $\mathcal{R}$.
 We obtain two random ramified coverings $X_1,X_2\to\Tbb$ which are coupled by a random integer $n$, and this coupling reflects the coupling of random partitions obtained in Theorem~\ref{thm:highest_weights_partitions}.